manickprime/hanaexpress_install/README.md

 # hanaexpress_install
-<b>Note: All shell scripts are expecting ZSH shell, if zsh is not available please update file to point to bash</b>
+<b>Note: All shell scripts are expecting ZSH as shell, if ZSH is not available please update files to point to bash </b>

 <br>
 Install Hana Express on Docker
 <br>

 Step 1.
 Install Docker-ce by running script as ./docker-ce-install.sh

 Step 2.
 Update kernel parametrs for HANA express, refere update_kernel_params.txt